-Note: The dependent variable is the change in the log of property crime rate.
-In Columns (1)-(4) we exclude correspond to the highest 10% of the distribution of property crime rates, while in Columns (5)-(8) we use of denotes cyclical unemployment, which is measured by applying the Hodrick-Prescott filter to the total unem are measured as real expenditures per LF member.
+Note: The variable $(cycle){lt}$, in Columns (1)-(4) is measured by the annual change in the total unemployment rate, while in Columns (5)-(8) it is measured by the ratio unemployment rate over the job vacancy rate, and thus higher values of these variables correspond to recessionary periods.
+All LMP categories are expressed as real expenditures per LF member.
 Robust standard errors in parentheses.
-The set of RHS variables includes time effects, country effects and countryspecific time effects, but their coefficient estimates are not reported due to space limitations. p < 0.01.
+The set of RHS variables includes time effects, country effects and country-specific time effects, but their coefficient estimates are not reported due to space limitations.

-p<0.05.
+^{}p < 0.01. p < 0.05.